A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Methodology

 \subsection{Network Design and Training}

 We develop a deep learning framework to estimate the objective expressed in Eq.~\eqref{eq:total}.
-Our framework comprises two major sub-modules: i) A multimodal rigid motion correction neural network, parameterized by equivariant filters, to produce $\pmb{Q}$; and ii) A multimodal deformation correction network, implemented using UNet, with deformable shape augmentation to estimate $\tilde{v}^I_0$ and $\tilde{v}^G_0$.
+Our framework comprises two major sub-modules: i) A hybrid rigid motion correction neural network, parameterized by equivariant filters, to produce $\pmb{Q}$; and ii) A hybrid deformation correction network, implemented using UNet, with deformable shape augmentation to estimate $\tilde{v}^I_0$ and $\tilde{v}^G_0$.
 Our framework is illustrated in Fig.~\ref{fig: unimo}.
-In the following sections, we provide a detailed description of our network architecture and the formulation of our network loss.
+In the following sections, we provide a detailed description of the network architecture and the formulation of the network loss.

-\paragraph*{\bf Multimodal Rigid Motion Correction Equivariant Network} Let $\Theta = (\mathcal{T}_I, \mathcal{R}_I, \mathcal{T}_G, \mathcal{R}_G)$ represent the encoder parameters that learn rigid parameters from image and shape spaces, with $Q_I(\Theta)$ and $Q_G(\Theta)$ denoting the transformation functions yielded by the learned rigid parameters from the low-dimensional representations.
-Let $\pmb{Q}$ denote the multimodal rigid transformation.
+\paragraph*{\bf Hybrid Rigid Motion Correction Equivariant Network} Let $\Theta = (\mathcal{T}_I, \mathcal{R}_I, \mathcal{T}_G, \mathcal{R}_G)$ represent the encoder parameters that learn rigid parameters from image and shape spaces, with $Q_I(\Theta)$ and $Q_G(\Theta)$ denoting the transformation functions yielded by the learned rigid parameters from the low-dimensional representations.
+Let $\pmb{Q}$ denote the hybrid rigid transformation.
 The rigid correction loss is computed between the aligned outputs and targets.
-Note that CNNs or recurrent neural networks for extracting low-dimensional features from images are also optional~\cite{evan2022keymorph, salehi2018real, singh2020deep}.
+Note that CNNs or recurrent neural networks can also be used for extracting low-dimensional features from images~\cite{evan2022keymorph, salehi2018real, singh2020deep}.
 However, such representations are limited in capturing the true nature of rigid transformations.
-In our approach, we employ an efficient method to compute rigid transformations within the equivariant neural network by calculating the spatial means of images~\cite{moyer2021equivariant}.
-We express the general formulation for the rigid motion network, which takes source images (or segmentations) and target images (or segmentations), as follows:
+In our approach, we employ an efficient method to compute rigid transformations within the equivariant neural network by calculating the equivariant spatial means of images~\cite{moyer2021equivariant}.
+We express the general formulation for the rigid motion network, which takes source and target images (or their segmentations), as follows:

 where \(\Vert\cdot\Vert_F\) denotes the Frobenius norm.